pingcap/docs/how-to/deploy/orchestrated/tiup.md

 > **Note:**
 >
-> You do not need to manually create the `tidb` user, because the TiUP cluster component will automatically create the `tidb` user on the target machines.
+> - You do not need to manually create the `tidb` user, because the TiUP cluster component will automatically create the `tidb` user on the target machines.
 You can customize the user or keep it the same as the user of the Control Machine.
+> - By default, `deploy_dir` of each component uses `<deploy_dir>/<components_name>-<port>` in global configuration.
+For example, if you specify the `tidb` port as `4001`, then the TiDB component's default `deploy_dir` is `tidb-deploy/tidb-4001`.
+Therefore, when you specify non-default ports in multi-instance scenarios, you do not need to specify `deploy_dir`.

 > **Note:**
 >